 - 1 bunch green onions, thinly sliced

-- Meanwhile, in your largest skillet (extra-deep 12" recommended) heat olive oil over medium-high heat.
+- Meanwhile, in a 12" saute pan heat olive oil over medium-high heat.
 Add bell pepper, onion and garlic.
 Cook for 3 minutes, stirring occasionally.

-- Stir in tomato sauce, beans, chili powder and cumin; simmer for 3 minutes.
-Gradually stir in baby spinach until wilted.
+- Stir in tomato sauce, beans, chili powder, salt and cumin; simmer for 3 minutes.

 - Drain pasta and return to stockpot.
-Add enchilada sauce and stir until combined.
-Next, add the bean mixture and stir to combine.
-Pour into a 9x13 baking dish and top with cheese.
+Top pasta with spinach and the bean mixture.
+Stir until the spinach is wilted a bit.
+Then stir in the enchilada sauce.
+Pour into a 9x13 pan or baking dish and top with cheese.

 - Bake for 20-25 minutes or until cheese is melted.
-Sprinkle with green onions.
+Sprinkle with green onions before serving.

 Powered by Recipage